Jose Siri Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.9 K/9, the second-best in the league.
+- The Astros pitching staff ranks third in the league with a collective 9.8 strikeouts per nine innings.

-- The Astros' 3.45 team ERA ranks fifth across all league pitching staffs.
+- The Astros have a 3.30 team ERA that ranks second among all MLB pitching staffs.

-- Astros pitchers combine to give up 23 total home runs at a clip of one per game (to rank 11th in baseball).
+- The Astros give up the seventh-fewest home runs in baseball (23 total, 1.0 per game).

-- Garcia makes the start for the Astros, his fifth of the season.
-He is 1-2 with a 5.14 ERA and 24 strikeouts in 21 2/3 innings pitched.
+- Brown gets the start for the Astros, his fifth of the season.
+He is 2-0 with a 3.09 ERA and 24 strikeouts in 23 1/3 innings pitched.

-- The righty last appeared on Thursday against the Toronto Blue Jays, when he went seven scoreless innings while giving up two hits.
+- In his most recent time out on Friday, the right-hander tossed 4 2/3 innings against the Atlanta Braves, giving up four earned runs while surrendering seven hits.

-- In four games this season, the 26-year-old has put up a 5.14 ERA and 10.3 strikeouts per nine innings, while allowing a batting average of .259 to opposing batters.
+- The 24-year-old has amassed an ERA of 3.09, with 9.3 strikeouts per nine innings, in four games this season.
+Opponents have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.